 4. Availability of peripheral tooling

 For example, API documentation is an additional key resource that outlines how to make use of the API without experiencing programming obstacles.
-A good API documentation contains information about how to use its various endpoints and parameters, the different services it offers, and other integration instructions.
+Good API documentation contains information about how to use its various endpoints and parameters, the different services it offers, and other integration instructions.

-With an up-to-date and easy-to-grasp documentation, you can greatly enhance the consumption of your products and services.
+With up-to-date and easy-to-grasp documentation, you can greatly enhance the consumption of your products and services.

 5. Education and awareness programs